 The Tech Prep grantee is required to develop articulation agreements.
-The Tech Prep consortia (up to twelve) will be required to include the statewide articulation agreements in their Big Sky Pathways that are developing at the regional level.
-These statewide articulation agreements will not be geographically oriented but instead will be organized around the Career Field/clusters/Big Sky Pathways.
+These articulation agreements will not be geographically oriented but instead will be organized around the Career Field/clusters/Big Sky Pathways.
 This new system of articulation will be statewide as applicable, and may result in multiple institutions of higher education having a shared articulation agreement with multiple secondary schools and allowing for (or requiring) transfer of credit among the participating postsecondary institutions.